-Concluding and combining results with Latin square literature
+Combining results with Latin square literature and general conclusion

 5.1.
 Tabulating order- dependent numbers and structural parameters